 The Neon Croissant

 Find giant drool-worthy croissants at this local bakery in town, as well as cinnamon buns, breads and donuts.
-Find it here.
+Find it here on Google Maps.

 Note: The Neon Croissant is ONLY open Friday to Sunday.